Martha Redbone: Early life and education

 Redbone spent time with her maternal grandparents in Harlan County.
-Her late mother was a mix of Cherokee, Shawnee and Choctaw; her late father was an African-American from North Carolina.
-She has never conducted a DNA test, but says she looks like people from the Igbo tribe in Nigeria.
+She self-identifies as Native American, stating that her late mother was a mix of Chickamauga Cherokee, Shawnee, Blackfeet, and Mississippi Choctaw and her late father was African-American and Lumbee from Robeson County, North Carolina.
+She has never conducted a DNA test, but says she looks like the Igbo people in Nigeria.